FrankC37/seal-team/Dendron/Work Notes/Grainger.Fulfillment.current issues.md

 - Ask Wen about what field would be the best to use for Item Bin
     - Some fields would need to be adjusted for this to fully work

+### Search for partial intime with 0 backlog
+    - Orders in lead time
+    - were previously a partial fulfillment
+    - can now be shipped in leadtime for the remaining qty

+### Wrong Location Sales 0 Committed
+    - Adjust one of the current reallocation reports
+    - need to be able to find past and future orders that meet this